 Before your student arrives at the University, it is important that you:

 If your student is accused of violating the Student Code of Conduct, remember to:

 The Role of Attorneys in the Student Conduct Process

 It is important to disclose that University students do not surrender their individual rights as guaranteed to them by the United States Constitution.
 These include the RIGHT TO FAIR PROCESS.
-The purpose of the University disciplinary system is educationally based and is to decide if the student has abused freedoms and failed to accept responsibility for his or her actions; to communicate this failure to the student(s) involved and to permit the student(s) to respond; to determine an appropriate response by the University; and to assist the student(s) to make a constructive response of self-discipline.
+The purpose of the University disciplinary system is educationally based and is to decide if the student has abused freedoms and failed to accept responsibility for their actions; to communicate this failure to the student(s) involved and to permit the student(s) to respond; to determine an appropriate response by the University; and to assist the student(s) to make a constructive response of self-discipline.

 A University hearing is NOT a trial or a Court of Law.
 Any attempt to make the hearing something else would seriously impair the educational function of the hearing which requires open discussion rather than an adversarial debate.

 The alleged student is primarily responsible to conduct their presentation of the alleged incident.

 Attorneys, counselors, and advisors are not permitted to represent any student at a University hearing.
 However, only one (1) advisor may be present but may not speak at a hearing.
 Request for advisor to be present must be done so in writing a minimum of 3 days before the scheduled hearing.
 Any advisor who fails to follow the rules and or requirements will be removed from the proceeding and may be barred from acting as a procedural advisor in the future.
 In the event that this occurs, the hearing panel may determine whether to proceed with the hearing.